nwehrli/Theoretische-Informatik/README.md

    Hope this helps.
 Good luck in your future and may you achieve your goals!

-   Feel free to reach out if you have any questions.ct.
+   Feel free to reach out if you have any questions.